Dermatology · Papulosquamous Disorders

 Etiology / Epidemiology

-Chronic immune-mediated disease with bimodal distribution (20s and 50s) and genetic predisposition (HLA-Cw6).
+Chronic immune-mediated disease with bimodal age distribution (20s and 50s) and strong genetic predisposition (HLA-Cw6).

 Clinical Manifestations

-Well-demarcated salmon-colored plaques with silvery micaceous scale; Auspitz sign and Koebner phenomenon.
+Well-demarcated salmon-colored plaques with silvery micaceous scales; classic Auspitz sign and Koebner phenomenon.

 Diagnosis